rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 1. The Fiboacci Spiral.
 Damian Hirst, Intelletual Property, and my Final Project for Sculpture.

-1. Nina Paley.
-Sita Sings the Blues.
-Intersting copyright.
-Just discovered that she draws stuff to order.
-What should I order?
-"Muse Musing", "Grinnellian", ...?  palegraylabs.com.

 1. Choosing a book for Rebelsky Reading Group, Revisited.
 I spent the remainder of Winter break reading books.  _The Starless Sea_.
 Some Howard Frank Mosher.
 What else?